Bundle & Save

 The more car insurance you buy, the more you can expect to pay.
-We found that a full coverage policy, which includes comprehensive and collision insurance, costs our profile driver 170% more in annual premiums than one with liability coverage only.
+A full coverage policy, which includes comprehensive and collision insurance, costs 170% more in annual premiums than one with liability coverage only.
 Comprehensive and collision insurance cover the cost to repair or replace your vehicle if it is damaged, less your deductible — which is the amount you have to pay out of pocket before your coverage kicks in.

 Policies that include high liability limits as well as comprehensive and collision coverage with low deductibles are particularly expensive.
-We found the cost of a policy such as this to be $1,053 more per year for our profile driver compared to the cost of a liability-only policy.
+The cost of a policy such as this is $1,053 more per year compared to the cost of a liability-only policy.

 How to save: You have total control over the coverage on your policy, so you can easily reduce your limits — so long as you're above the legal limit and meet any requirements your lender has.
 But if you're in an accident, you'll be responsible for any claim that goes over your insurance limits.

 Drivers with recent accidents or traffic violations on their records usually pay significantly higher car insurance rates than drivers with clean records.
 Adult drivers who were recently at fault in a crash pay 42% more for auto insurance than those with no accidents or violations.
 The reason for this discrepancy in rates is that these drivers are statistically more likely to be involved in a future accident.

 Those who have been convicted of a serious traffic violation, such as DUI, may find themselves paying higher rates for auto insurance because they have to get SR-22 insurance.
 This is a type of insurance policy for high-risk drivers, for which they are required to have their insurer file an SR-22 form on their behalf that attests that they have the required minimum car insurance coverages.